Fullchee/notes/docs/inner-work/a-history-of-the-world-since-1300.md

 	Hallmark of Europe until end of WW2

-	Tiny micro-kingdoms claiming they are more chosen by God
+	Tiny micro-kingdoms claiming they're more chosen by God

 Middle East: **Islamisation of Afro-Asia**